network-consulting-eu/ip-info/README.md

-# IP Information Tools for Zorin OS
+# Network Information Tools for Zorin OS

-This repository contains two useful scripts for displaying IP address information on Zorin OS (and other Ubuntu-based distributions):
+This repository contains useful tools for displaying network information on Zorin OS (and other Ubuntu-based distributions):

 1. **ip-taskbar.py** - A persistent system tray indicator that displays both local and public IP addresses
 2. **show-ip.sh** - A lightweight dialog that can be triggered via keyboard shortcut to show IP information on demand
+3. **network-quality.py** - A standalone application that monitors and displays network latency and jitter

+## Tools Description

+### IP Address Tools
-Both tools show your public IP address along with all local network interface IPs, making them ideal for system administrators, network troubleshooters, or anyone who needs to quickly check their connection details.
+The IP tools show your public IP address along with all local network interface IPs, making them ideal for system administrators, network troubleshooters, or anyone who needs to quickly check their connection details.

+### Network Quality Monitor
+The network quality monitor displays:
+- Connection type (WiFi/Ethernet)
+- Quality rating (Excellent, Very Good, Good, etc.)
+- Current latency and jitter values
+- Target server (defaulting to 8.8.8.8)
+- Last update time

+It includes auto-update functionality and allows you to change the target server for testing different connections.

 ## Requirements